 If the editorial decision is “resubmit for review”, ”revisions required”, or “accept submission”, authors are asked to provide a detailed document explaining how their revised submission has taken reviewers’ comments into account.
 This document will be read both by the reviewers (in the case of “resubmit for review”) and the Editor.
 The revised version should ideally be resubmitted within 10 weeks after the editorial decision is made, but this is negotiable.
 In the case of “resubmit for review”, the revised version and the document detailing the changes will be sent to the initial reviewers, unless the author can demonstrate that one of the reviewers is biased against the paper.
 Additional reviewers may also be invited at this point if the initial reviewer is unavailable, or at the discretion of the Editor.
 In principle (conditionally) accepted submissions are not sent out for review again once the author submits the revised version.
 The Editor makes an editorial decision based on the revised paper and the author’s reply to the reviewers.
 The Editor may still contact one or more reviewers regarding specific questions.
 In principle, the Editors will allow for a maximum of three rounds of submission for a paper.

 In case of conflicting reviews, or if an author formulates justified objections to the review(s), the Editors reserve the right to invite a fourth, ‘Solomonic’ reviewer who will have access to all versions of the paper and all reviews in order to advise the Editors.
+Authors have the right to suggest names for that Solomonic reviewer.
 At all times, the Editors try to facilitate the conversation between authors and reviewers as best they can.

 Reviewers are asked to provide comment on the below topics and guidelines: